 Goodbye - What went wrong and future steps

 Let me start by saying I'm sorry.
 I sincerely apologize to you first and myself second.
-I'm shutting down Owlskip if you haven't figured that out yet.
-I started service in between jobs in a hopeless attempt to rekindle my joy and love for web development.
-To spare you the boring details and a sob story (it isn't but hey, I'm biased), I built it with the intention of developing it further and I didn't.
+I'm shutting down Owlskip.
+I started the service between jobs in a hopeless attempt to rekindle my joy and love for web development.
+To spare you the boring details and a sob story (it isn't, but hey, I'm biased), I built it intending to develop it further, and I didn't.

 They say hindsight is 20/20, and they're right whomever they are.
 One of the things that stung me in the rear was getting Owlskip domain name blocked on Facebook and possibly other platforms due to spam.
-That event is unfortunate because what I set out to create was a tool to help marketeers do better at their job not add more garbage to the Internet.
+That event is unfortunate because what I set out to create was a tool to help marketers do better at their job, not add more garbage to the Internet.

 Protect against spam

-When I started, my hope was putting a pay-wall would be a deterrent enough to stop anyone from abusing the service.
+When I started, my hope was putting a paywall would be a deterrent to stop anyone from abusing the service.
 I missed the fact that opening up the possibility to try the service for free, even with limited features, was already a side door to this.

 Thank you, that's all I have to say.
 A sincere thanks to everyone who used the service, emailed me about issues, and was patient enough to believe in this thing working.
 I'm sorry it hasn't worked out the way it should have but, thank you.

 Stay safe, stay healthy and catch you next time, maybe!